-In the first case, the information is simply associated to a certain element in its totality; in the second case, instead, the semantic data does not concern the whole element, but only a part of it.
-This happens, for example, in the case in which we want to define a detailed map or to annotate local characters, e.g. a phenomenon of superficial degradation that is not present along the whole extension of the element but concerns only a certain sector of the latter.
+In the first case, the information is simply associated with a certain element in its totality; in the second case, however, the semantic data does not concern the whole element, but only a part of it.
+This happens, for example, in cases in which it is helpful to define a detailed map or annotate local characters, e.g. a phenomenon of superficial degradation that is not present along the whole extension of the element but concerns only a certain section.

-In this situation, the annotation is inserted by adopting a trick: reference is made to the construction, along the surface of the element, of a mass component that is representative of the degradation.
-This operation is performed directly on Revit and allows to map three-dimensional information onto the model.
+In this situation, the annotation is inserted by means of a trick: reference is made to the construction of a mass component representing the degradation along the surface of the element.
+This operation is performed directly on Revit and makes it possible to map 3D information onto the model.

-The database setting is structured in such a way that it is always possible to retrieve information on:
+The database setting is structured in such a way that it is always possible to retrieve information about:

-the professional or scholar who enters the annotation;
+the professional or scholar who entered the annotation;

-the time the information is entered;
+the time the information was entered;

 the period to which the information refers.

 With this expedient, the different temporal states of construction and evolution of the model can also be displayed.
-The information system thus built, if customized according to the heritage building needs, allows the management, recovery and updating of metric and semantic data.
+The information system thus built, if customised according to the heritage building’s needs, allows for the management, recovery and updating of metric and semantic data.

-In other words, multiple representations, with the information associated with them, can be organized around the same semantic description model.
-In the future, it is also expected to improve the possibility of data cross-referencing, in order to establish correlations between levels of information, e.g. between materials and degradation status, decay level and improper interventions, diagnosis and repair and restoration interventions.
+In other words, multiple representations and their associated information can be organised around the same semantic description model.
+In the future, cross-referencing capabilities are expected to improve, making it possible to establish correlations between levels of information, e.g. between materials and degradation status, decay level and improper interventions or diagnosis and repair and restoration interventions.

-The digital enrichment model created is flexible and dynamic: the semantic base can be upgraded if new information of a different nature or coming from another research domain has to be added.
+The digitally enriched model is flexible and dynamic: the semantic base can be upgraded if new information of a different nature or from another research domain needs to be added.

-For instance, the envisaged future work on correlation queries, or even mechanical or physicochemical properties of a material linked to a typological element, may require the database entries to be updated by entering additional fields and tags to the database structure.
+For instance, the envisaged future work on correlation queries or even mechanical or physicochemical properties of a material linked to a typological element may require the database entries to be updated by entering additional fields and tags onto the database structure.

 Different levels of database access and permissions (entry, modification of a field, read-only access, entry verification) are assigned to the different actors involved, based on their respective roles and responsibilities.

-This ensures greater control over the information entry and at the meantime it allows to always keep track of the person who has modified, updated, or added a certain information within the 3D model.
+This ensures greater control over the information entry and also makes it possible to keep track of the person who has modified, updated or added certain information within the 3D model.